Technical Calculator

 t = 2.20

-This test is used to determine if a single population's proportion differs from a specified standard.
-The t statistic calculator works for a population proportion when dealing with data by having a limit of P₀ because proportions represent parts of a whole and cannot logically exceed the total or be negative.
+This take a look at is used to determine if a single population's percentage differs from a certain wellknown.
+The t statistic calculator works for a population share whilst handling records by using having a restriction of P₀ because proportions constitute elements of a whole and can't logically exceed the whole or be poor.

 \(\frac{\hat{p}-p_{0}}{\sqrt{\frac{p_{0}(1-p_{0})}{n}}}\)